An overview of Hilton Honors elite benefits with tips on how to gain status faster.

 Hilton offers some of the most valuable hotel perks of any hotel rewards program, especially for members with lower tiers of status.
-And gaining elite status with the Hilton Honors program is extremely easy: All you have to do is register for its no-fee Hilton Honors credit card and you’re automatically elevated to Silver status, which qualifies you for very valuable benefits, including a free fifth night on any rewards stay, a 20-percent increase on your base-earning rate and a faster track to Gold status.
+And gaining elite status with the Hilton Honors program is extremely easy: All you have to do is register for its no-annual-fee Hilton Honors American Express Card and you’re automatically elevated to Silver status, which qualifies you for very valuable benefits, including a free fifth night on any rewards stay, a 20-percent increase on your base-earning rate and a faster track to Gold status.

 There are a variety of routes to gaining elite status with Hilton, and your status is good through the end of the next calendar year.

 A great card for Hilton aficionados

 The card offers tons of value thanks to its 125,000-point introductory bonus, a high earning rate on Hilton hotel purchases and a free weekend night each year you spend $15,000.
 Also, it grants you automatic Gold status with valuable perks, including free room upgrades and a free 5th night on every rewards stay.

 |More things to know:|

 Here’s an overview of the tiers for you:

 Hilton elite status tiers